Welcome to FINBIN

 The possibilities are endless.
 Select Whole Farm Reports, Crop Reports, or Livestock Reports to create your own custom report.

-The first Cover Crop Impact reports are available in FINBIN.
-Look at the following reports to compare corn and soybeans grown with and without cover crops.
+Look at the following reports to compare corn and soybeans grown with and without cover crops in Minnesota in 2022.
 Each report contains four columns to compare the impact cover crop production has on enterprise profitability.

 Run Your Own Cover Crop Reports